alvarezp/getbymail/README.md

 getbymail
 =========

-Script that check an email account for messages and can trigger actions according to instructions in these messages.
+Script that checks an email account for messages and can trigger actions according to instructions in these messages.

 I have plenty access to mail and Google, but I can't browse Internet.
 I usually receive a bunch of links that I'm unable to open.
 I can search terms on Google, but I can't browse the Google results, this was the reason to create a script that does the following: